-While the current NH879/NH880 flights both fly during the night, a spokesman for ANA Australia confirmed to Executive Traveller that both legs of the new service will largely take place during daylight hours.
+While the current NH879/NH880 flights both run during the night, each leg of the new NH889/NH890 service will largely take place during daylight hours.

-ANA's move to a daytime service will see it go head to head against Japan Airlines, as JAL's daily Sydney-Tokyo flight (JL772) departs at 9.15am, although the return Tokyo-Sydney leg (JL771) is a redeye (departing at 7pm and touching down at 6.50am) and the flights use Narita rather than Haneda.
+ANA's move to a daytime service will see it go head to head against Japan Airlines, as JAL's daily Sydney-Tokyo/Haneda flight (JL772) departs at 9.15am, although the return Tokyo-Sydney leg (JL771) is a redeye (departing at 7pm and touching down at 6.50am).
 Both legs of Qantas' current Sydney-Tokyo/Haneda service (QF25/QF26) run overnight.

 Haneda as hub